banner ad

 3. A computable emergent property in the space of molecular functions (addressed by current systems biology via computer simulations of biochemical networks, e.g. by computing the flux through a pathway)

-6. The fitness of an individual in the space of observable fitness correlates (addressed by life-history evolution theory, e.g. balance survival and fecundity to optimize fitness)
+6. The fitness of an individual in the space of observable Landscapes of Incomplete Fitness Traits (addressed by life-history evolution theory, e.g. balance survival and fecundity to optimize fitness)

 7. The mean fitness of a population in the space of fitness values of all individuals in the population (by specifiying additional genotype or phenotype information this plane can be collapsed into genotype frequencies or phenotypic traits, producing more traditional views of the adaptive landscape, e.g. mean fitness of a population depending on the frequency of a particular allele)